-In July, Rae, Lauren and I drove down to Brighton for a much-needed gals getaway by the sea.
-I’d never been to Brighton before, so was buzzing to finally go!
+In July, Rae, Lauren and I drove down to Brighton for a much-needed gals weekend away by the sea.
+I’d never been to Brighton before, so I was buzzing to finally go!

 Effectively, it’s London-by-the-sea or London meets Cromer and I am so here for it.

-If you love a seaside town you will love Brighton as it has all the quaint qualities of a coastal town along the promenade with the benefit of obviously being a huge city attached with a great arts scene.
+If you love a seaside town you will love Brighton as it has all the quaint qualities of a coastal town along with the benefits of a huge city attached with a great arts scene.

 We spent the majority of the weekend catching up on the beach with a cocktail or cake in hand and a few of Brighton’s essentials crammed in the mix.